tsungpao-code/wcmlbook/ch6/Exercise_6.4/README.md

 # Exercise 6.4: FedProx Implementation for MNIST Classification

 This repository provides the starter code for Exercise 6.4.
-Your objective is to implement the **proximal term** of the FedProx algorithm and evaluate its performance on a non-i.i.d.
+Your task is to implement the **proximal term** of the FedProx algorithm and evaluate its performance on a non-i.i.d.
 MNIST dataset.

 ## Experiment Setup
 The script is pre-configured with the specific parameters from the textbook: